Key Message Blunders

 If that is the best promise this studio can make, then how many prospective clients for interior design consider the chance for the designer to win an award as a compelling reason to purchase anything on offer?
 Chances are, the market’s values lie elsewhere.
 In that case, design awards had better be more important to this design studio than more clients.

-Better to say something like Leaders in designing indoor spaces since 1999, if it's true.
+Better to say something like Leaders in designing indoor spaces since 1999, if true.

 Example 3 commits the blunder of not appealing to a specific market.